JuliaRobotics/Caesar.jl/docs/src/examples/parametric_solve.md

 Factor that supports a parametric solution, with supported distributions (such as `Normal` and `MvNormal`), can be used in a parametric batch solver `solveGraphParametric`.

-### `getParametricMeasurement`
+### `getMeasurementParametric`

 Parameteric calculations require the mean and covariance from Gaussian measurement functions (factors) using the function

 ```@docs
-IncrementalInference.getParametricMeasurement
+IncrementalInference.getMeasurementParametric
 ```

-`getParametricMeasurement` defaults to looking for a supported distribution in field `.Z` followed by `.z`.
-Therefore, if the factor uses this fieldname, `getParametricMeasurement` does not need to be extended.
-You can extend by simply implementing, for example, your own `IncrementalInference.getParametricMeasurement(f::OtherFactor) = m.density`.
+`getMeasurementParametric` defaults to looking for a supported distribution in field `.Z` followed by `.z`.
+Therefore, if the factor uses this fieldname, `getMeasurementParametric` does not need to be extended.
+You can extend by simply implementing, for example, your own `IncrementalInference.getMeasurementParametric(f::OtherFactor) = m.density`.

 For this example, the `Z` field will automatically be detected used by default for `MyFactor` from above.